Magento 2 plugin interceptor system:

 Before the list of original method call ,around method call callable to allow a call to next method in chain and if not call to callable then it will prevent execution of next method in chain and original method call.

 As you can see both “before , after” have same format to modify a observed method but “around” has a little different like “callable” which does the work of prevent and allow to execute the next method in chain.
-You can use same argument in your plugin class of observed class’s argument but if argument is assigned null value in observed method then just simple use the argument in your plugin class, because plugin never accept null.
+You can use the same argument in your plugin class as the observed class’s argument.
+If the observed method assigns a null value to the argument, use the argument in your plugin class, as plugins do not accept null.

 For example a method “save” like below and you want rewrite by plugin then: